HappyShield/happyshield.github.io/pages/laserCutAndPressureCreasing_EN.md

 ![](../assets/0_MD_Instruction Files/HS_FP_Instructions/STEPS/HS_FP_02.jpg)

+Choose a flexible transparent sheet material for cutting.
+(These instructions have been tested for 0.5 mm PET and 0.5 mm acetate.)
+Laser-cut the sheet material using the template file, ensuring that your laser-cutter power and speed settings ensure a cut completely through the depth of the material.

-Wipe the edges of the shields and clips with alcohol.
+Once cut, remove the resulting shields and friction clips from the laser-cutter bed.
+If desired, wipe the edges of the shields and clips with alcohol, or wash with any soap to remove any laser-cutting residues from the sheet.

 ---